gtrdp/cs-rug-internship/LogBook/README.md

 --------------------
 - Apple script is also not so stable.
 - Some error occured, the solution was only to restart the operation.
+	- Error example:
-	- Error example: Application is not running.
+		- Application is not running.
+(600)
+		- Connection is invalid (609)
+		- Microsoft Excel got an error: The object you are trying to access does not exist.